AIR QUALITY NM

 Air Quality Overview

-Las Cruces, New Mexico has good air quality with an average AQI of 47.
-This means air pollution poses little or no risk.
-The dominant pollutant measured is Ozone.
+Las Cruces, New Mexico has moderate air quality with an average AQI of 55.
+Air quality is acceptable, though some pollutants may be a concern for a small number of people who are unusually sensitive to air pollution.
+The dominant pollutant is Ozone.

 The Air Quality Index (AQI) is an EPA-standardized scale from 0 to 500.
 Values below 50 are "Good," 51-100 "Moderate," 101-150 "Unhealthy for Sensitive Groups," 151-200 "Unhealthy," 201-300 "Very Unhealthy," and above 300 "Hazardous."